LBL-EESA/TECA/doc/rtd/developer.rst

 Conditionals
 ~~~~~~~~~~~~
 * conditionals may omit braces, in that case the code should be on the
-  following line (ie no one liners).
+  following line (i.e. no one liners).
 For example :

     .. code-block:: c++